webgeodatavore/azimuth_measurement/help/source/index.rst

 Usage
 -----

-You just have to follow below demontration to understand how to use the plugin.
+You just have to follow below demonstration to understand how to use the plugin.

 .. image:: _static/images/qgis-azimuth-measurement.gif
     :align: center